heyitschien/cursor-ai-tts-extension/README.md

 - `Enable Text-to-Speech for AI Responses`: Enable TTS
 - `Disable Text-to-Speech for AI Responses`: Disable TTS
+- `Toggle Auto-Read for AI Responses`: Turn auto-reading on/off
+- `Read Last AI Response`: Manually read the last detected AI response
 - `Show Text-to-Speech Settings`: Open settings page

+### Keyboard Shortcuts

+- `Alt+R`: Read the last AI response
+- `Alt+Shift+R`: Toggle auto-read feature on/off

 ## Extension Settings

 This extension contributes the following settings:

 - `cursor-ai-tts.enabled`: Enable or disable text-to-speech for AI responses
+- `cursor-ai-tts.autoRead`: Automatically read AI responses when detected
 - `cursor-ai-tts.voice`: Preferred voice for text-to-speech
 - `cursor-ai-tts.rate`: Speech rate (0.5 to 2.0)
 - `cursor-ai-tts.pitch`: Speech pitch (0.5 to 2.0)
 - `cursor-ai-tts.filterCodeBlocks`: Skip code blocks when reading AI responses

-## Known Issues

-- The extension can't detect all AI responses if their DOM structure changes significantly
-- Some voices may not render code terms correctly

-## Release Notes

-### 0.1.0

-- Initial release
-- Basic TTS functionality for Cursor AI responses
-- Settings for controlling voice, rate, pitch, and code block handling

-## License

-This extension is licensed under the [MIT License](LICENSE)

 ## Chat Interface Integration

-To hear responses from the Cursor AI chat interface, you can create a custom script to send AI responses to the TTS extension.
-Here's how:
+To hear responses from the Cursor AI chat interface, you have these options:

-1. **Create a Script in the Chat Browser Environment:**
+### 1. Automatic Integration (Recommended)

+- Make sure auto-read is enabled (default setting)
+- Use the chat as normal, and responses should be read automatically
+- If auto-read isn't working, use `Alt+R` to read the last response
+- Toggle auto-read on/off with `Alt+Shift+R`

+### 2. Manual Script Injection

+If the automatic integration isn't working, you can manually inject the observer script:

-   Open the developer console in the chat interface (F12 or Right-Click -> Inspect) and paste this script:
+1. Open the developer console in the chat interface (F12 or Right-Click -> Inspect)
+2. Paste this script:

    ```javascript
    // Observer for Cursor AI Chat interface